• About

 02 Sunday Jun 2013

-Posted by dark locks in Ecuadorian, New York, Peruvian, Queens, South American, spicy, vegan
+Posted Ecuadorian, New York, Peruvian, Queens, South American, spicy, vegan

 02 Sunday Jun 2013

-Posted by dark locks in American, Asian, bucket list, fish, Hawaiian, herbs and spices, Japanese, Mexican, New York, Queens, seafood, snacks, spicy, Williamsburg
+Posted American, Asian, bucket list, fish, Hawaiian, herbs and spices, Japanese, Mexican, New York, Queens, seafood, snacks, spicy, Williamsburg

 We found that our poke mix was a little bland so some yuzu kosho, yuzu chili paste, really helped make the nattochos a success!
 Please like Chinook Olive’s Facebook page!